 Rice Crust Pizza

 - Preheat oven 425 deg F (225C).

-- In large bowl, combine rice, eggs, 1/2 cup grated mozzarella, 1/4 cup grated Parmesan, garlic powder, onion powder, salt, and butter.
+- In a mixing bowl, combine rice, egg, grated mozzarella, grated Parmesan, garlic powder, onion powder, salt, and oil.
 Mix well.

-- Remove crust from oven and spread toppings on pizza crust.
+- Remove crust from oven and let cool slightly, about 5 minutes.

-- Bake for another 10-12 minutes, until cheese is golden and bubbly.
+- Bake pizza for 10-12 minutes, until cheese is golden and bubbly.

 - Let pizza rest 5 minutes before slicing and serving.